thinlizzy/die-tk/die-tk-image/README.md

 Linux builds need to include linux directory likewise.

+Client code should include die-tk-image/src/convert.h in order to import images loaded by libimage into die-tk.

 # LINK
-Applications that use die-tk-image need to link with FreeImage lib.
+In addition to the required die-tk bindings, applications that use die-tk-image need to link with FreeImage lib.